 Their porches with arched arches lead to a hidden inner courtyard.
 Here and there, the roofs serve as a support for storks’ nests.
-In summer, you can refresh yourself at the old fountains, often located in the shadow of ancient parish churches.
+In summer, you can refresh yourself at the old fountains, often in the shadow of ancient parish churches.

 These wine-growing towns compete in the exceptional flowering of their monuments and buildings.

-Let’s not forget to mention the hundreds of ruined castles that stand on the hills below the Vosges (Haut-Kœnigsbourg, Ribeauvillé, Kaysersberg, Andlau).
+Let’s not forget to mention the hundreds of ruined castles on the hills below the Vosges (Haut-Kœnigsbourg, Ribeauvillé, Kaysersberg, Andlau).
 These relics of the past still keep watch over the surrounding area, faithful to their post!

 If you are looking for the most beautiful countryside in Alsace, the Sundgau will suit you!
 It is south of Mulhouse, east of Belfort and west of Basel.
 The Alsatian Jura mountains close the horizon to the south, marking the border with Switzerland.

 The Sundgau has everything to please.
 It is rustic without being wild.
-A hundred or so neat and tidy villages are scattered across the countryside, their church spires betraying their presence between fields, orchards and forests.
+A hundred neat and tidy villages are scattered across the countryside, their church spires betraying their presence between fields, orchards and forests.